sendinblue/APIv3-nodejs-library/docs/ContactsApi.md

 var opts = {
-  'limit': 50, // Number | Number of documents per page 'offset': 0, // Number | Index of the first document of the page 'modifiedSince': new Date("2013-10-20T19:20:30+01:00") // Date | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ).
+  'limit': 50, // Number | Number of documents per page 'offset': 0, // Number | Index of the first document of the page 'modifiedSince': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter (urlencoded) the contacts modified after a given UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ).
 Prefer to pass your timezone in date-time format for accurate result.
-};
+  'sort': "desc" // String | Sort the results in the ascending/descending order of record creation };
 apiInstance.getContacts(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);